ntustison/Histograms/Text/intro2.md

-Given the functional nature of hyperpolarized gas images and the consequent sophistication of the segmentation task, these algorithmic approaches reduce the complex spatial image information to primarily intensity-only optimization considerations, contextualized in terms of the intensity histogram.
+Given the functional nature of hyperpolarized gas images and the consequent sophistication of the segmentation task, these algorithmic approaches reduce the complex spatial image information to primarily intensity-only optimization considerations, oftentimes contextualized in terms of the intensity histogram.
 Although facilitating computational processing, this simplifying transformation results in the loss of important spatial cues for identifying salient image features, such as